-The Rug Doctor gets deep into carpets, but some features might leave you wondering if you should buy this heavy-duty cleaner.
+The Rug Doctor gets deep into carpets, but some features could be designed differently.

 The Rug Doctor is a well-known carpet cleaner that gets deep into thick carpets.
 It is very efficient for removing tough stains.
 However, a few of its features might leave you wondering if you should buy it.

 Well, with this in-depth review of the notorious Rug Doctor, you won’t be scratching your head any longer.